Computer Anti-Virus Software.

 What if your friend doesnt know squat about what sites they go to, what they sign up for etc ?
 They could have been hacked or infected, and then they send you infected stuff from their computer.
 And now the problem is that as you trust them, you automatically open the attachement, and BANG your system is now infected.

-And then heres another scenario, The was recently a High Street Bank advert highlighting this.
+And then heres another scenario, There was recently a High Street Bank advert highlighting this.
 People love going to parties, pubs, coffee shops, theme parks and taking selfies, not realising that important ID stuff is being displayed in the photo.
 Unscrupulous people will be looking at your facebook page, and all the other social media pages you have, scanning your photos trying to make up a list of your name, address, email, contact details and everything else about you.
 They then go get bank loans and credit cards in your name.
+Heres The Link

 Also there was a program on TV where some council official went round looking in peoples rubbish bins.
 The amount of information he obtained from bank statements, shop bills etc meant he could forge your identity.